Caeden117/ChroMapper/README.md

 - **Cross-platform**, available for Windows, Mac OS, and Linux.
 Individual users may also build ChroMapper for other devices.
 - **Rebindable Keys** means you can adapt your mapping workflow to whatever input device you have installed.

+### Get Started
+Check out the [ChroMapper Wiki](https://chromapper.atlassian.net/wiki/spaces/UG/overview) for some basic documentation about the program, setting it up, and its features.

+For new users, you might also find the [ChroMapper Tutorial by Atlas Rhythm](https://youtu.be/6SixwKR43Zg) useful.

 # Releases

 ## ChroMapper Launcher (Recommended)